Join Us at Hopkins Press

 We are committed to honoring every person’s inherent dignity as human beings and making that a foundational principle of our organization’s culture.
 We strive to connect to our own dignity, the dignity of others, and the dignity of something greater than ourselves.
 Our dignity principles are based on Leading with Dignity by Dr. Donna Hicks.

-We have myriad opportunities to dismantle barriers to equity, justice, and inclusion across our publishing and distribution organization.
+We have myriad opportunities to dismantle barriers to diversity, equity, inclusion, and access across our publishing and distribution organization.
 We are dedicated to building antiracism and inclusion into our culture, adopting inclusive and equitable hiring practices, building our content plans around underrepresented voices, and creating a working environment that enables our people and organization to flourish.

 Envision Your Role at Hopkins Press.
 Make an Impact on People’s Lives.